Shahee05/Console-Finances/README.md

-A screenshot of what the portfolio would look like, once deployed is below:
+A screenshot of what the portfolio would look like, once deployed, is below:

 <img src="images/Screenshot 2023-03-04 at 15.19.05.png" alt text= "screenshot of financial analysis">